+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 If you get in a case with an immigration officer, you will need the services of an immigration lawyer or attorneys.
 Regardless of what situation you find yourself in, our lawyers are available to help you out.
 You can reach out to us in person, by phone on 03334149244, or online through our website.

-What is a tourist visa?
+What is permitted on a tourist visa?

-A visit visa is a type of tourist visa that allows its holder to stay in the UK for a short period.
-This visa permits its holders to visit on vacation, for tourism, medical treatment, short recreational courses, sporting, musical or social events, or to visit friends and family members.
-With a visit visa, you are not permitted to engage in paid performances, study, work for a local employer, or seek permanent resident status.
-You are also prohibited you from engaging in full-time remote work; however, it does not stop you from doing minor homework or engaging in unplanned remote work.
+A tourist visa allows you to stay in the UK for a short period.
+This visa permits its holders to visit on vacation, for tourism, medical treatment, short recreational courses, sporting, musical or social events, for business activities or to visit friends and family members

 Working with a local employer on a tourist visa is illegal in the UK.
 Anyone found to be working with a local employer using such a visa is at the risk of deportation, having their visa revoked, and may even face more severe consequences, such as an entry ban or being charged with immigration fraud.
+It makes it more difficult to visit the UK again in the future.

 Who are illegal workers?

-An illegal worker is a person who is not authorised to work within the UK.
-They are usually illegal immigrants or legal immigrants whose visa does not permit them to work.
 For example, a person with a visit visa is a legal immigrant; however, they can be tagged as illegal workers if they begin to work during their visit.
-Immigration officers usually handle cases of illegal workers and immigration.
+Immigration officers usually handle cases of illegal employment abroad for workers and immigration.
 When immigration authorities apprehend an illegal worker within their border, both the illegal worker and their employers may serious face legal consequences.

 Consequences of being an illegal worker